 Figure 4.2.2.1 represents the functional view of the PDCP entity for the PDCP sublayer; it should not restrict implementation.
 The figure is based on the radio interface protocol architecture defined in TS 38.300 [2].

-For split bearers, routing is performed in the transmitting PDCP entity.
+For split bearers and DAPS bearers, routing is performed in the transmitting PDCP entity.

 Figure 4.2.2-1: PDCP layer, functional view

+Figure 4.2.2.x represents the functional view of the PDCP entity associated with the DAPS bearer for the PDCP sublayer; it should not restrict implementation.
+The figure is based on the radio interface protocol architecture defined in TS 38.300 [2].

+For DAPS bearers, if the handover is performed with key change, the PDCP entity is configured with two security functions and keys and two header compression protocols.
+If the DAPS handover is performed without key change the PDCP entity is configured with a single security function and single header compression protocol.

+FFS: how to handle duplicate discarding if duplication is enabled

+Figure 4.2.2.x – PDCP layer with DAPS, functional view